jnasante/ccew-ios-2016/01-introduction-to-xcode/01-02-interface-builder-connections.markdown

 Interface Builder Connections
 ===================================

-We've seen that Obj-C code resides in the header and implementation files and that interfaces reside in storboards.
+We've seen that Obj-C code resides in the header and implementation files and that interfaces reside in storyboards.
 There are two ways to connect code to interface: *outlets* and *actions*.

 An outlet is a one way connection from the code to the interface.
 It is a way for the code to refer to an object in the interface so that it can manipulate it while the programming is running.